mevdschee/php-crud-api/README.md

 - "command": Extra SQL to initialize the database connection (none)
 - "tables": Comma separated list of tables to publish (defaults to 'all')
 - "mapping": Comma separated list of table/column mappings (no mappping)
+- "geometrySrid": SRID assumed when converting from WKT to geometry (`4326`)
 - "middlewares": List of middlewares to load (`cors`)
 - "controllers": List of controllers to load (`records,geojson,openapi,status`)
 - "customControllers": List of user custom controllers to load (no default)